MeteorYee/Tool_Misc/tf_idf/README.md

 with open(input_file, 'r') as fin:
     tfidf.get_idf_score(fin)

-# calculate the tf-idf scores fot the given file
+# calculate the tf-idf scores for the given file
 tfidf_res = tfidf(input_file)
 assert tfidf_res != None
 # sort it by tf-idf score in a descending order